world-federation-of-advertisers/bazel-registry/README.md

 ### Using `add_module.py`

-1. Copy the `MODULE.bazel` for the module, specifying the version.
+1. Make a copy of the `MODULE.bazel` file from the module source, editing it to specify the correct version.
 2. Run the tool, following the input prompts.
-    *   Use the file from (1) when prompted.
+    *   Choose Yes at the prompt for specifying a MODULE.bazel file, specifying the copy from (1).
     *   Choose No for the remaining Yes/No prompts.
     *   When asked for build targets, enter any string as the WFA registry does not use this.